 The ALS offers a comprehensive set of tools and expertise in developing synchrotron-based spectroscopy, scattering, and imaging techniques and collaborates with a diverse community to enable this research.
 High-brightness synchrotron x-ray beamlines expand the capabilities into nanoscale probing of electronic and magnetic properties and ordered phases.
 The thrust also advances experimental strategies that integrate materials synthesis, machine learning, and x-ray characterization.

-The Instrumentation Thrust Area brings together instrumentation experts, beamline scientists, and partners who advance the state-of-the-art and advise the ALS about instrumentation R&D opportunities in the areas of x-ray optical technologies and diagnostics, sample environments, controls and computing, endstation instrumentation, and detectors.
+The Instrumentation and Computing Thrust Area brings together instrumentation experts, beamline scientists, and partners who advance the state-of-the-art and advise the ALS about instrumentation R&D opportunities in the areas of x-ray optical technologies and diagnostics, sample environments, controls and computing, endstation instrumentation, and detectors.

 ALS beamlines offer a variety of structural, chemical-state, magnetic, and electronic imaging techniques using light from infrared to hard x-rays.
 Powerful insights arise from combinations of these tools, enabling researchers to probe complex functional relationships.
 Further advances will arise from improvements in computing, applications of machine learning, and optical technologies that harness and exploit the coherence properties of the light.